 Edit section as follow

 Under a block ack agreement using segmentation and reassembly, operations on MSDU Sequence Number and MPDU Sequence Number are performed modulo MSDU_Modulo and modulo MPDU_Modulo respectively (see 10.72), where MSDU_Modulo and MPDU_Modulo correspond to the values of the MSDU Modulo and MPDU Modulo subfields, respectively, defined in the SAR Configuration element.
 Operations on the MPDU sequence number and on the MSDU sequence number are performed modulo 2 MPDU_Modulo and 2MSDU_Modulo, respectively.
 Comparisons between MPDU sequence number and MSDU sequence number are circular modulo 2MPDU_Modulo and 2MSDU_Modulo, respectively, i.e., the sequence number space is considered divided into two parts, one of which is “old” and one of which is “new,” by means of a boundary created by adding half the sequence number range to the current start of receive window (modulo 2MPDU_Modulo and 2MSDU_Modulo, respectively).
+The Block Ack Starting Sequence Control subfield within the BAR represents the MSDU sequence number.
 If the block ack agreement does not use segmentation and reassembly, all operations on sequence numbers are performed modulo 212.
 Comparisons between sequence numbers are circular modulo 212, i.e., the sequence number space is considered divided into two parts, one of which is “old” and one of which is “new,” by means of a boundary created by adding half the sequence number range to the current start of receive window (modulo 212).